mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 #### Action to Take

-We rely on a cache, the sheets manager, to only inject the CSS once per component type (if you use two buttons, you only need the CSS of the button one time).
+The styling solution relies on a cache, the _sheets manager_, to only inject the CSS once per component type (if you use two buttons, you only need the CSS of the button one time).
 You need to create **a new `sheets` instance for each request**.